alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-06-15-adventures-in-the-terraform-dsl-part-vi-towards-a-unit-testing-framework.md

 ### Using terraform testing eval

 The modified Terraform has a new command, `terraform testing eval` as mentioned above.
 As the name suggests, its purpose is for testing Terraform's evaluation logic.
-It has the following usage:
+It has (again) the following usage:

 ```text
 ▶ terraform testing eval